NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/intrusion recovery/Intrusion recovery for database-backed web applications.md

 ## Evaluation

-WARP was evaluated on MediaWiki, a wiki application that was
+WARP was tested on MediaWiki, a wiki application that was attacked in 6 different ways.
+The system was able to recover MediaWiki.

 ## Results

 Describe the results in simple terms

 ## Limits

-What are the limits of the research?
-What could be improved?
+- WARP does not automatically fix an application after an attack.
+An admin has to launch WARP in order to execute the roll back
+- If the application is non-deterministic, there may be many possible repaired states, and WARP only guarantees to provide one of them, which may not necessarily be the one closest to the pre-repair state
+- *conflicts* (a user edits a page created by the attacker and the page no longer exist after the repair) need to be manually fixed by the admin
+- WARP cannot undo disclosure of private data, but can still help track down affected users

 ---
 #### References